poncev/poncev.github.io/_posts/2023-10-07-Envelopes-of-Solids-of-Revolution.md

 Figure 9 was rendered using <a href="http://www.povray.org/" target="_blank"> POV-Ray </a>, and the parameterization of the different geometrical objects was done with Matlab.
-The code has been uploaded to BCAM's GitLab, and from now on I will refer to the files as found there.
+The code has been uploaded to  <a href="https://gitlab.bcamath.org/fponce/envelopes-solids-of-revolutions/-/tree/main" target="_blank"> BCAM's GitLab </a>, and from now on
+I will refer to the files as found there.

 *Note:* The code was tested only in Ubuntu.